insafhamdi/Predictive-Modeling-for-Agriculture/README.md

 # Predictive-Modeling-for-Agriculture

-How Machine Learning Helps Farmers Select the Best Crops
+How Machine Learning helps farmers select the best crops